 Florida Gulf Coast

 The west coast of Florida is much less busy and more laid back than the east coast.
 As a result, you’ll find more marina options on the calm Gulf of Mexico side, and those slips that you do find will be more affordable.
-Tampa Bay, especially, has lots of sailing and excellent marinas.
+Tampa Bay, especially, has lots of sailing and excellent marinas in Florida.

 - Port of Islands Marina, Naples